baishalidutta/Pneumonia-Detection/CONTRIBUTING.md

 ### How to Contribute

 The easiest way to contribute code/patches/whatever is by creating a GitHub pull request (PR).
-When you do make sure that you *Sign-off* your commits.
+When you do make sure that you `Sign-off your commits.

-You do this by adding the `-s` flag when you make the commit(s), e.g.
+You can do this by adding the `-s` flag when you add the commit(s), e.g.

-    $> git commit -s -m "Let's do it."
+    git commit -s -m "Let's do it"

-## Making your Changes
+## Making your changes

 * Fork the repository on GitHub
 * Create a new branch for your changes